matrix-org/matrix-ircd/README.md

 Join the discussion on the Matrix channel: [#matrix-ircd:matrix.org](https://matrix.to/#/#matrix-ircd:matrix.org)

+This is project is almost the inverse of matrix-appservice-irc. **matrix-ircd** lets you use any standard IRC Client to communicate with Matrix, whereas **matrix-appservice-irc** is primarily a way to use a Matrix client to communicate with IRC.

 ## Status

 **This is a work in progress.** Matrix IRCd should be stable enough to hack on